CluelessBiker/project3-layer-cakes/README.md

 Also a huge thank you to my mentor, Martina T. who kept me calm when I was on the verge of panic.
 As well as taught me how to break my thinking down into bite-sized chunks that were easier to manage, instead of trying to figure it all out in one go.

+The start of the project is based on the 'Love Sandwiches' walk through, and the functions to obtain the column data & generate an average have been used in this project.

 ### Media